microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-4-project-eventhouse.md

 Start by preparing your eventhouse and KQL database to access digital twin builder (preview) data.

 Data from digital twin builder mappings is stored in a new lakehouse, with a name that looks like your digital twin builder item name followed by *dtdm*.
+For this tutorial, it's called *BusModeldtdm*.
 The lakehouse is located in the root folder of your workspace.

 In this section, you add tables from your digital twin builder data lakehouse as external tables in the KQL database.
 Later, you run sample notebook code to set up an Eventhouse projection that runs on and organizes this data.